February 29, 2020

 The characters of The Frostbite Falls Revue: Rocky, Oski, Bullwinkle, Sylvester, Blackstone and Floral.

 Ward revisited a couple of ideas that he and Anderson had pitched that ultimately went nowhere.
 One of them was The Frostbite Falls Revue, named after International Falls, Minnesota, known as the “Ice Box of America” and home to Ward’s idol, football player Bronko Nagurski.
 It was a parody of the television business centering on a group of animals running their own station.
-These animals included Rocket J. Squirrel (made a flying squirrel by Anderson, as a holdover from his days working on Mighty Mouse, to have a character who flew without stretching the imagination too much), Oski Bear, French-Canadian moose Bullwinkle (named by after a car dealership Anderson liked the name of), Sylvester Fox, Blackstone Crow and Floral Fauna.
+These animals included Rocket J. Squirrel (made a flying squirrel by Anderson, as a holdover from his days working on Mighty Mouse, to have a character who flew without stretching the imagination too much), Oski Bear, French-Canadian moose Bullwinkle (named after a car dealership Anderson liked the name of), Sylvester Fox, Blackstone Crow and Floral Fauna.
 Ward liked the dynamic of the big guy/little guy pairing that they did in Crusader and decided to focus on little guy Rocky and big guy Bullwinkle.

 The revised cast (from top left): Snidley Whiplash, Rocky, Bullwinkle, Mr. Peabody, Sherman, Horse, Nell, Dudley Do-Right, Boris Badenov, Natasha Fatale and Fractured Fairy Tales fairy.

 As Anderson was secure in his job and had no interest in relocating from San Francisco to Los Angeles to work on the show, he contributed some consultations in the early stages before bowing out entirely; although he did write a few scripts for the show when it was underway.
 Ward brought in writer Bill Scott to help him shape and mold the concept into a salable pilot.
 They did facsimiles of the character voices they wanted while crafting the pilot script, leading Ward to discover that Scott was perfectly suited for voicing Bullwinkle and gave him the role.
 Filling out the remainder of the cast was Paul Frees, June Foray and Bill Conrad.
-They recorded the pilot, Rocky the Flying Squirrel, in 1958 and Ward established his new studio: Jay Ward Productions.
+They recorded the pilot, Rocky the Flying Squirrel, in 1958 and Ward established his new studio: Jay Ward Productions

 Key shopped the pilot around for sponsors while forming a production company with former journalist Peter Piech, called Producers Associates for Television (PAT), to finance the production of the series.
 That October, advertising agency Dancer Fitzgerald Sample (DFS) presented the pilot to their biggest client, General Mills.
 Wanting something to compete with rival Kellogg’s own offerings from Hanna-Barbera, they agreed to sponsor the series as long as it was aired in the late-afternoon where kids would be likely to see it.
 This “cartoons are just for kids” mindset would find Ward and his writing staff constantly at odds with DFS and General Mills over the content of the show; namely jokes being too offensive (particularly pokes at American history and the military), stereotypical accents used for various characters, or the scripts being too sophisticated to be understood by a younger audience.